Optimal Communication and Key Rate Region for Hierarchical Secure Aggregation with User Collusion: Problem Formulation

 \section{Problem Formulation}

-We consider the \secagg problem in a $3$-layer \hienet including an aggregation server, an intermediate layer consisting of $U(U\ge 2)$ relays and a total of $UV$ users at at the bottom layer.
-The network has two hops, i.e., the server is connected to all the relays and each relay is connected to a disjoint subset of $V$ users that form a cluster (See Fig.~\ref{fig: model} for an example with $U=2,V=3$).
-This network structure finds practical applications in distributed \ml systems such as \hie \fl (HFL)~\cite{liu2020client,castiglia2020multi,wang2022demystifying} where the edge servers act as relays and forward the clients' local \params to the cloud server for model \agg.
+We consider the \secagg problem in a $3$-layer \hienet including an aggregation server, an intermediate layer consisting of $U\ge 2$ relays and a total of $UV$ users at the bottom layer.
+The network has two hops, i.e., the server is connected to all the relays, and each relay is connected to a disjoint subset of $V$ users that form a cluster (See Fig.~\ref{fig: model} for an example with $U=2,V=3$).
+This network structure finds practical applications in distributed \ml systems such as \hie \fl (HFL)~\cite{liu2020client,castiglia2020multi,wang2022demystifying}, where the edge servers act as relays and forward the clients' local \params to the cloud server for model \agg.
 All \comm links are orthogonal (i.e., no interference among links) and noiseless.
-The $v^{\rm th}$ user of the $u^{\rm th}$ relay is labelled as $(u,v)\in [U]\times [V]$.
+The $v^{\rm th}$ user of the $u^{\rm th}$ relay is labeled as $(u,v)\in [U]\times [V]$.
 Let $\Mc_u\eqdef \{(u,v)\}_{v\in[V]}$ denote the \uth cluster of the users.
 Each user $(u,v)$ is equipped with an input $W_{u,v}$ (e.g., the local gradient or model \params in FL) of $H(W_{u,v})=L$ symbols (in $q$-ary units) from some finite field $\mathbb{F}_q$.
-The inputs of the users are assumed to be uniformly distributed\footnote{The assumption of the uniformity and the finite field on the inputs are used to facilitate the converse proof although our proposed scheme works with arbitrary input distribution and real numbers.} and independent of each other.
+The inputs of the users are assumed to be uniformly distributed\footnote{{The assumptions of input uniformity and independence are only necessary for the tightness of the converse proof.
+The proposed \secagg scheme guarantees security under arbitrary input distributions and correlations.}} and independent of each other.
 Each user is also equipped with a key variable $Z_{u,v}$ consisting of $H(Z_{u,v})=L_Z$ symbols.
-The \indiv keys are $Z_{[U]\times [V]}\eqdef \{Z_{u,v}\}_{u\in[U],v\in[V]}$ are generated from a source key variable $Z_{\Sigma}$ which consists of $H(Z_{\Sigma})= L_{Z_{\Sigma}}$ symbols, \ie, $H(Z_{[U]\times [V]}|Z_{\Sigma})=0$.\footnote{We assume the existence of a trusted third-party entity which is responsible for the generation and distribution of the \indiv keys to the users.} The keys $Z_{[U]\times [V]}$ are \indep of the inputs $W_{[U]\times [V]} \eqdef \{W_{u,v}\}_{u\in[U],v\in[V]}$, i.e.,
+The \indiv keys are $Z_{[U]\times [V]}\eqdef \{Z_{u,v}\}_{u\in[U],v\in[V]}$ generated from a source key variable $Z_{\Sigma}$ which consists of $H(Z_{\Sigma})= L_{Z_{\Sigma}}$ symbols, \ie, $H(Z_{[U]\times [V]}|Z_{\Sigma})=0$.\footnote{We assume the existence of a trusted third-party entity, which is responsible for the generation and distribution of the \indiv keys to the users.} The keys $Z_{[U]\times [V]}$ are \indep of the inputs $W_{[U]\times [V]} \eqdef \{W_{u,v}\}_{u\in[U],v\in[V]}$, i.e.,